BSG Blog Berezha Security Group

 Can automated scanners replace manual pentesting?

 Automated scanners are useful for baseline checks — they’ll catch hardcoded secrets, missing certificate pinning, and known vulnerable libraries.
 But they can’t test business logic, evaluate authentication flows in context, or chain vulnerabilities together the way a skilled tester does.
-Industry data consistently shows that manual testing finds 2–3x more high-severity vulnerabilities than automated scanning alone.
+That gap is exactly where the high-severity findings live.
 Use both: scanners for continuous monitoring, manual pentesting for depth.